OmarTheGrey/Melodica-MP3-Player/README.md

 ## Acknowledgments
 - **Spotify and Anghami**: For inspiring the GUI design.
 - **Data Structures Course**: For providing the foundation to build this project.
-- **Open-Source Community**: For the libraries and tools that made this project possible.
+- **Open-Source Community**: For the libraries and tools that made this project possible, namely libmpg123, VLC-Dev, .NET and others.

 ---